victorkaillo/quorum_challenge/README.md

 	- docker;
 		# To set up enviromment docker:
 		1. $docker build -t quorumchallenge .
+		# To run bash in container:

 		2. $docker run -it --entrypoint /bin/bash quorumchallenge -s
+        # OR you can use API
+        2. $docker run quorumchallenge
+        3. access the API by HTTP protocol

 	- or your local python and pip;